-- More than half of respondents were aware of the best practices to use a rubber mallet to put the lid back on the can (62%), keep paint away from freezing temperatures (59%), and clean the rim before closing (55%). - About half of respondents knew to keep paint away from wet/damp conditions (51%) and to use a paint key opener to prevent the lid from bending (49%). - 11% weren't aware of any of the best practices listed.
+- Two thirds of respondents were aware that they should keep paint away from freezing temperatures. - Slightly less knew that they needed to clean the rim before closing (61%) and use a rubber mallet to tap the lid back on (60%). - About half knew to keep paint away from wet/damp conditions (51%) and use a paint key (46%). - 11% weren't aware of any of the best practices listed.